kwolbachia/Imagej-macro-addiction/README.md

 About the [Multi Tool](https://github.com/kwolbachia/Imagej-macro-addiction/blob/main/multi_Tool.ijm) :
 A all in one tool :
 normal click to move freely images windows
-shift + click to adjust min and max contrast
+shift + drag to adjust min and max contrast
-ctrl or cmd + click to adjust gamma on the LUT, not on pixels
+ctrl or cmd + drag to adjust gamma on the LUT, not on pixels
-alt + click to navigate slices or frames in stacks
+alt + drag to navigate slices or frames in stacks
 shift + alt + click to close image window
 room for anything you want to add!